unchartedsoftware/salt-examples/bin-example/README.md

  - Saving results to local filesystem on Spark Master

 ## Building the Example
-To build the example you must first generate the PNG images data (written to the `output/` directory) and then run the web app to view the results.
+To build the example you must first generate the .bin tile data (written to the `output/` directory) and then run the web app to view the results.

 ### Tile Generation